Mnaukal/virtual-loop-pedal/README.md

 *Tempo* - tempo lets you adjust the number of beats per minute.
 For example a tempo of 120 BPM means that every beat takes 0.5 seconds.

+*Metronome offset* - you can set the offset (in milliseconds) of metronome beeps

+## Recorder

+Recorder is a component unifies the Loopers.
+It records sound from your microphone (or other input) and then passes it to Loopers.
+You can also listen to the audio, which is being recorded at the time, by ticking the *Listen to recording* checkbox.
+This is useful when the recording device has only one output which is connected to the computer.

+*Playback offset* - this lets you control the offset of sounds played from Loopers.
+You can use it to synchronize the recording with other tracks (as recording and playing back will have some latency).

+*Playback latency* - desired latency of the player.

 ## Looper

 Looper is a unit that allows you to record sound and then play it back looped.
 Loopers are independent, so you can control each of them individually.